M0rdial/THM-WriteUps/medium/Hackpark.md

 # Nmap done at Sun Mar  8 17:53:49 2026 -- 1 IP address (1 host up) scanned in 17.32 seconds

 ```
 - Looking at the information theres seems to be a webpage that is being hosted on port 80 of the system.
-Visiting the webpage we see, title of the page is **Hackpark** and a picture of a clown.
-Using reverse image search by putting the picture of this clown in Google Lens, we find that this clown is the character from the film **IT** named PennyWise.
+Visiting the webpage I see, title of the page is **Hackpark** and a picture of a clown.
+Using reverse image search by putting the picture of this clown in Google Lens, I find that this clown is the character from the film **IT** named PennyWise.
 Also, analysizing the page source of the website, we find that it was developed using the BlogEngine framework. **BlogEngine.NET is an open-source, lightweight, and customizable blogging platform built on the Microsoft ASP.NET framework, designed for developers and users seeking a WordPress alternative.** There is also a login page ``` http://10.112.179.163/Account/login.aspx?ReturnURL=/admin/ ```.

 **Question : Whats the name of the clown displayed on the homepage?**
 **Answer : Pennywise**